des4maisons/til/til.md

+* "Moonlighting" means working at a secondary job.
+Historically: (in 19th-century Ireland) the carrying out of cattle-maiming, murders, etc, during the night in protest against the land-tenure system
 * ETL stands for "Extract, Transform, Load" - the process of taking data from sources, transforming it according to your needs, and storing it somewhere else.